 TPR Lifeline: Peripheral Artery Disease Is Widely Undiagnosed

 Vascular surgeons say Peripheral Artery Disease – or P.A.D. – is one of the most under-diagnosed medical conditions in America.
 If left untreated, it can cause major mobility problems, or it can even be fatal.
-In today’s TPR Lifeline, Bioscience-Medicine reporter Wendy Rigby talks to Lyssa Ochoa, MD, a vascular surgeon with Peripheral Vascular Associates in San Antonio.
+In today’s Texas Public Radio Lifeline, Bioscience-Medicine reporter Wendy Rigby talks to PVA Lyssa Ochoa, MD, a vascular surgeon with Peripheral Vascular Associates in San Antonio.

 Listen to the interview at TPR Online.